jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianonesample.md

 #### Bayesian One Sample T-Test
 - Bayes factor: If one-sided test is requested:
-  - BF+0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that the population mean is larger than the test value
+  - BF+0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that the population mean is larger than the test value.
-  - BF-0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that the population mean is smaller than the test value
+  - BF-0: Bayes factor that quantifies evidence for the one-sided alternative hypothesis that the population mean is smaller than the test value.
-  - BF0+: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that the population mean is larger than the test value
+  - BF0+: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that the population mean is larger than the test value.
-  - BF0-: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that that the population mean is smaller than the test value
+  - BF0-: Bayes factor that quantifies evidence for the null hypothesis relative to the one-sided alternative hypothesis that that the population mean is smaller than the test value.
-- error %: The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor
+- error %: The error of the Gaussian quadrature integration routine used for the computation of the Bayes factor.
+- W: The test statistic of the signed rank test.
+- Rhat: A measure of MCMC convergence for the signed rank test.
+The ratio of within chain variance and total variance of the MCMC chains for the delta parameter.
+Values equal to 1 indicate convergence.

 #### Descriptives
 - N: Sample size